 Enticing your audience to engage with your marketing content is a common struggle, especially when it comes to email marketing.
 After all, an email is only as good as its subject line.
 With fewer than five seconds to convince a recipient to open an email instead of deleting it, you need to give your email’s subject line an edge.
+To improve your click-through rates, your email subject lines should not only be catchy but also relevant to the content of your email.

 In email marketing, the subject line, as we all know, is the first point of contact between your campaign and your subscriber.
 The goal of the subject line is to get someone to open your email.
 No more, no less – if your email doesn’t get opened, it’s impossible to click on anything inside the email.
 The success of your campaign depends on whether you can crack this code.
-You need to know what makes your audience click.
+Therefore, you need to know what makes your audience click.
 You need to spend as much time on your subject line as you would on your email body copy.

 To boost your email open rates, here are great ways to make your email subject lines absolutely irresistible.